reumandc/ReproducibleScienceTemplate/README.md

 There are other templates out there with similar missions:
 - http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/
 - The rticles package on CRAN is well developed and serves some of the same goals

+## Acknowlegements

+This material is based upon work supported by the National Science Foundation under Grant Numbers 17114195 and 1442595.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.